-The Traffic Division, under the command of Deputy Superintendent Myles Murphy, is responsible for enforcing all laws and regulations related to traffic and parking.
+The Traffic Division is responsible for enforcing all laws and regulations related to traffic and parking.
 The daily duties and responsibilities include

 Provides selective enforcement to streets and intersections to diminish the inherent dangers posed by persons who violate motor vehicle laws and parking restrictions.

 - Provide for pedestrian safety programs especially designed to assist the elderly crossing our busy streets.